-It was in early Spring of 2015 that I headed from London to the American West Coast to spend a week with Gary.
-He was the first of several self-identifying, non-offending pedophiles living in the US who I had arranged to stay with and photograph as part of an attempt to understand and to document what it means to find oneself attracted to minors.
+It was early spring 2015 when I headed from London to the US to spend a week with Gary.
+He was the first of several self-identifying, non-offending pedophiles living in America who I had arranged to stay with and photograph as part of an attempt to understand and document what it means to be attracted to minors.

-Gary is a member of an online community of people who feel this "sexual attraction, which we did not choose".
-According to Gary and others in the community, just as a heterosexual or homosexual person is drawn to people of a particular gender, they find themselves attracted to either boys or girls within specific age-ranges below the legal age of consent.
-They call themselves "Virtuous Pedophiles" – or "VirPed" for short – because the vast majority of them claim to have never gone down the path of sexually engaging with a minor.
+Gary is a member of an online community of people who feel this "sexual attraction, which we did not choose."
+According to Gary, and others in the community, just as a heterosexual or homosexual person is drawn to people of a particular gender, they find themselves attracted to either boys or girls within specific age ranges below the legal age of consent.
+They call themselves "Virtuous Paedophiles"—or "VirPed" for short—because the vast majority of them claim to have never gone down the path of sexually engaging with a minor.
 They also claim that they never intend to.

 Gary is also the founder of the Association for Sexual Abuse Prevention (ASAP).
 "The forums are helpful in reducing the risk of acting on my urges, even though I don't consider myself at great risk.
-I've come to accept my paedophilia," he says.
-"I don't act on it and I am not distressed by it."
+I've come to accept my pedophilia," he says.
+"I don't act on it, and I am not distressed by it."

 Many arrive at the forum with a notion that abuse is unavoidable simply because, they believe, attraction inevitably leads to action.
-To put it in Gary's words: for the first 50 or so years of his life he felt like he was "a ticking time-bomb".
-Mixed with the danger of falling in with the wrong crowds, such as pro-contact groups like NAMBLA (an American pedophile advocacy group working to abolish age-of-consent laws criminalising adult sexual involvement with minors), you can see how some pedophiles' interpretation of attraction could lead to them offending, whereas they may have been able to avoid acting on their impulses if they'd had a space in which to discuss their feelings.
+To put it in Gary's words: For the first 50 or so years of his life he felt like he was "a ticking time-bomb."
+Mixed with the danger of falling in with the wrong crowds, such as pro-contact groups like NAMBLA (a pedophile advocacy group working to abolish age-of-consent laws criminalizing adult sexual involvement with minors,) you can see how some pedophiles' interpretation of attraction could lead to them offending, whereas they may have been able to avoid acting on their impulses if they'd had a space in which to discuss their feelings.

 It should be noted, of course, that many of these claims cannot be verified.
 Perhaps some are using VirPed as a cover-up; perhaps some, who were even more daring, saw my photo story as a way to prove they had nothing to hide.
 I cannot guarantee that this is not the case and I can understand why many would be suspicious.